rafamonge/Pandas-Tutorial/README.md

 ### RandomForest.ipynb

-- Uses ranoom forest on the classic titanic dataset.
+- Uses random forest on the classic titanic dataset.
 Includes a gridsearch cross validation to identify the optimal tuning parameters.